Dog Control Bill [HL]

 Overview

-The Dog Control Bill aims to improve dog control and welfare in England and Wales by clarifying responsibilities, strengthening controls on aggressive dogs, and introducing new penalties for irresponsible dog ownership.
-It repeals previous legislation on dangerous dogs.
+The Dog Control Bill aims to improve dog control and welfare in England and Wales by clarifying responsibilities, strengthening controls on dangerous dogs, and introducing new offenses and penalties.
+It repeals previous legislation on dangerous dogs and establishes a comprehensive framework for managing dog-related issues.

 Description